 - Preheat the oven to 180C.
 In a loose bottom cake tin line with parchment, Grease the sides.

 - Heat the oil in a large saucepan, add the onion, spring onions or leek and garlic.
 Cook for several minutes on a medium to low heat until soft.
 Wash the spinach, kale and chard if using and dry thoroughly.
 Shred the kale and chard.
 Now add these leaves to the pan, cook and stir over a medium heat for 3-4 minutes or until the leaves have wilted.
-Add half of the dill and stir.
+Now add the spinach and cook for a further 2-3 minutes.
+Once cooked add half of the dill and stir.
 Pour the contents of the pan into a colander to drain and cool.

 - Crack the eggs into a large bowl and whisk lightly.
 Now add the ricotta, nutmeg, salt and pepper and lightly whisk again.
 Squeeze out as much of the liquid from the spinach as possible then add the cooled spinach mixture to the eggs and stir with a large spoon.
 Crumble the feta and add with 2 tablespoons of Parmesan to the bowl and stir.